What is Coverage Ratio?

 - There may be the case that for a given period a firm has taken more debt, but its effect will come into the next periods.
-Also, seasonality can be a factor which hides or distort these ratios.
+Also, seasonality can be a factor that hides or distort these ratios.

 - Users should not use these ratios as stand-alone.
 While checking firm health, other ratios, such as liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. or profitability ratios, also need to be analyzed alongside to make the decision.